 By studying the plant scientists discovered that the parts of the plant above ground contain different naturally occurring chemicals than the roots.
 So this means different parts of the plant are used for different purposes in herbal medicine.
 The roots contain more volatile oils while the leaves and petals contain more polysaccharides, which have a stimulating effect on the immune system.
 It is those parts that are normally found in the tinctures and capsules that are sold as herbal supplements.
-The extracts from these parts of the plant have been found to have anti-inflammatory and germ killing effects.
+The extracts from these parts of the plant have been found to have anti-inflammatory and germ-killing effects.

 Here are some of the benefits of Echinacea

 Prevent colds and flu- One of the main uses of the tinctures and capsules sold as supplements are used to boost the immune system and help you to prevent catching a cold or the flu.
 An analysis of 14 studies indicated that using Echinacea supplements can decrease your chances of catching a cold or the flu by up to 58%.
-Studies also indicate that if you start taking it right away, it may significantly decrease the length of the illness as much as a day and a half.
+Studies also indicate that if you start taking it right away, it may significantly decrease the length of the illness by as much as a day and a half.

-May Help As A Treatment For Pain- A study published in 2010 found that “the interaction of alkamides with CB receptors may help explain the traditional use of Echinacea in phytotherapy for wound healing, pain relief and alleviation of cold symptoms”.
+May Help As A Treatment For Pain- A study published in 2010 found that “the interaction of alkamides with CB receptors may help explain the traditional use of Echinacea in phytotherapy for wound healing, pain relief, and alleviation of cold symptoms”.
 The CB receptors mentioned are the cannabinoid receptors which are also targeted by CBD oil.
 This may explain why the extracts are effective for pain relief.
-Some of the traditional uses which Echinacea has been found to be effective in relieving include:
+Some of the traditional uses in which Echinacea has been found to be effective in relieving include:

 - Snake Bite